What's the Difference Between a Condo and an Apartment?

 - No Ownership: One of the main benefits of owning a condo is home ownership, which you do not have as a renter.

-On the other hand, if you’re looking for convenience and a straightforward rental agreement, an apartment might be the right choice for you.
+If you’re looking for convenience and a straightforward rental agreement, an apartment might be the right choice for you.

 More FAQs about Condos vs. Apartments

-Which is Better - a Condo or Apartment?
+Which is better - a condo or apartment?

 Both condos and apartments can be great choices depending on what you're looking for.
 It may also come down to the kind of deal you can get in your area.
 But the bottom line is that if you want maintenance, amenities, and better deals, go for apartments.
 For a great deal on property you can own as well as community amenities, try a condo.

 Condos are sometimes built with more natural space in between, or with better distributed space, in order to increase privacy.
 This also makes them generally quieter than apartments.
-For instance, condos arranged as townhouses will often be naturally quieter than apartments surrounding by a unit on multiple sides.
+For instance, condos arranged as townhouses will often be naturally quieter than apartments surrounded by a unit on multiple sides.

 Condominiums often share walls or floors with neighbors, so how well insulated and built your condo is will determine how much of your neighbors' activity you can hear.
 Even the most well-insulated condos may allow you to hear one another from time to time.